microsoft/fhir-server-samples/README.md

 **NOTE** The connection to Azure AD can be made using a different tenant domain than the one tied to your Azure subscription.
 If you don't have privileges to create app registrations, users, etc. in your Azure AD tenant, you can [create a new one](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant), which will just be used for demo identities, etc.

-Then deploy the scenario with the Open Source FHIR Server for Azure:
+Then, deploy the scenario with the Open Source FHIR Server for Azure:

 ```PowerShell
 .\Create-FhirServerSamplesEnvironment.ps1 -EnvironmentName <ENVIRONMENTNAME> -UsePaaS $false